spielhuus/sconstool-nbconvert/README.md

 For more infos about this, please refer to

 * the SCons User's Guide, sect.
-"Where to put your custom Builders and Tools" and
+"Where to put your custom Builders and Tools"

 ## Activate the tool